eXperiencePoints/XPCoin/doc/readme-qt5.rst

 LevelDB transaction index
 --------------------------

-To use Berkeley DB for transaction index, pass the following argument to qmake:
+To use LevelDB for transaction index, pass the following argument to qmake:

 ::

-    qmake "USE_LEVELDB=0"
+    qmake "USE_LEVELDB=1"

 No additional external dependencies are required.
 If you're running this on your current sources tree then don't forget to run